Ten Rules for Engagement

 4. To Change Public Policy Take the Long View

-By its very nature, Congress and the Federal government work through incremental change and dramatic policy shifts take time.
-It took nearly ten years for The Campaign for Tobacco Free Kids to get a law passed through Congress to prohibit the advertising of tobacco products to kids.
+Public policy changes are often going to be incremental and dramatic policy shifts take time.
+It took nearly 10 years for The Campaign for Tobacco Free Kids to get Congress to prohibit the advertising of tobacco products to kids.

 5. Politicians are People Too